BasisResearch/collab-creatures/collab/foraging/toolkit/predictors_template.md

         #initialize a common grid
         ##RU/EM_comment : pass a constraint function f(x,y) to model inaccessible points in the grid. find eligible points BEFORE subsample
-        grid = get_grid(grid_size, sampling_rate, random_sample) #a function that first generates a DataFrame of grid points and then subsamples from it either randomly or evenly depending on value of random_sample
+        grid = get_grid(grid_size, sampling_fraction, random_sample) #a function that first generates a DataFrame of grid points and then subsamples from it either randomly or evenly depending on value of random_sample

         local_windows = []
         ##RU/EM_comment : nan handling!!
 Empty local_window for missing frames.
 Raise warning to preprocess? (also at point of object creation)